-When a faculty member, librarian, or senior staff person imposes a summary sanction, that faculty member, librarian, or senior staff person must inform the student with Formal Written Notice that the student is not required to accept the summary sanction and may, instead, request that the matter be referred directly to the Conduct Court for investigation and further proceedings under the Conduct Code.
+When a faculty member, librarian, or senior staff person imposes a summary sanction, that faculty member, librarian, or senior staff person must inform the student with Formal Written Notice of the offense sanctioned, the sanction imposed and that the student is not required to accept the summary sanction and may, instead, request that the matter be referred for investigation and further proceedings under the Conduct Code.

-Any student who disputes the imposition of a summary sanction may appeal by contacting the Assistant Dean for Academic Engagement and Success and requesting that the sanction be vacated and that prosecution under this Code be undertaken.
+Any student who disputes the imposition of a summary sanction may appeal by contacting the Assistant Dean for Academic Engagement and Success, or their designee, in writing, including email, and requesting that the sanction be vacated and that prosecution under this Code be undertaken.
+This appeal must be initiated by the student within five (5) business days of receiving the Formal Written Notice.